Expect each Boilermaker to assume personal responsibility to Protect Purdue — OURSELVES, OTHERS, OUR PURDUE COMMUNITY

 Adapt student orientation to minimize the risk of COVID-19 transmission and set the stage for a culture of health and safety

-Boiler Gold Rush for first-year students and new programming for returning students will communicate expectations for health screenings, safe practices and safe living environments.
+Boiler Gold Rush for first-year students and new programming for returning students communicated the expectations for health screenings, safe practices and safe living environments.

-- Before arriving, students will be given prep materials orienting them to campus, including new COVID-19-related expectations, such as possible required health screenings and/or COVID-19 testing.
+- Before arriving, students were given prep materials orienting them to campus, including new COVID-19-related expectations, such as required COVID-19 testing.

-- The BGR schedule will be adapted to incorporate safety practices that de-densify activities that have traditionally been congested.
+- The BGR schedule was adapted to incorporate safety practices to de-densify activities that have traditionally been congested.

 Extend residence hall move-in process for all students

-A staged return of students into campus housing is planned to de-densify activities ahead of the first day of classes.
+A staged return of students into campus housing was implemented to de-densify activities ahead of the first day of fall classes.

-- Residence hall move-in will be staggered over five days rather than the traditional two days.
+- Residence hall move-in was staggered over five days rather than the traditional two days.

-- This prolonged move-in schedule will enable a ramp-up period to begin Protect Purdue communication, education and health screenings.
+- This prolonged move-in schedule enabled a ramp-up period to begin Protect Purdue communication, education and health screenings.

 VIDEO: Dean Eric Barker addresses students and the importance of the Protect Purdue Pledge.